 We will complete a thorough reconciliation process after each exam to check that we have received your submitted answers.
 We will contact any candidates we do not receive an answer submission from, providing you with information on what to do next.

-The ADIT exam rules have been updated for the December 2020 online exams.
+The ADIT exam rules have been updated for the June 2021 exams.
 It's important you read these and ensure that you understand your responsibilities for the exam.

 The answers you submit must be your own work, and not the work of any other exam candidate or any other individual, either via collusion, impersonation or plagiarism.
 Software will be used to identify instances of collusion, plagiarism and other forms of misconduct in the exams.

 The exams are closed-book, meaning you may only use the permitted books during the exam.
 You cannot refer to any books, study manuals, pre-prepared notes, online resources, or other unspecified materials.

 If you have applied for additional time, or alternative arrangements, this will be communicated to you before your exam with the exact start and end time of your exam.
 You will not receive any time warnings, and it is your responsibility to know when your exam finishes and to end at the correct time.
 You can manage your timekeeping by setting personal alarms.

 We have processes in place for you to request special consideration if you feel that your exam performance was affected by serious personal circumstances (such as illness or close bereavement).
 Requests must be made by email.